 Stay In Brussels Expo If you want to see The Atomium; you are attending an event or fair; you want a wide range of shops, bars, restaurants and hotels.🔍FIND BEST HOTELS IN BRUSSELS EXPO

-It is also the home of the Les Halles Saint Gery, a converted indoor market that now houses an exhibition centre.
+It is also the home of the Les Halles Saint Gery, a converted indoor market that now houses an exhibition center.
 This makes Saint Gery a fabulous place to stay for anyone attending an event here.

 What truly sets the area apart though, is its reputation for vibrant nightlife.
-Restaurants, cafes and bars are abundant in the district, even spilling out onto the streets during the warmer months.
+Restaurants, cafes, and bars are abundant in the district, even spilling out onto the streets during the warmer months.
 With live music, drinks, and fabulous cuisine, it makes Saint Gery the ideal spot for those looking to party.

-11. Koekelberg, a residential area in Brussels
+11. Koekelberg, a residential area in Brussels, quiet break away